Becoming an Optician in Hawaii

 If you would rather complete an educational program, there currently are no programs offered in Hawaii that are accredited by the Commission on Opticianry Accreditation (COA).
 However, you still do have options.
 You could complete your training and become licensed in another state before practicing in Hawaii.
 You could also complete an opticianry program online.

-Penn Foster Career School offers an optician career diploma program that can be taken online at the student’s pace.
+Penn Foster College offers an optician exam prep career diploma program that can be taken online at the student’s pace.
 This program is usually completed in less than a year.
 Coursework covered in this program includes optical terminology and anatomy, contact lens dispensing, business English and optician math.
 Students in this program also get to complete an externship.

 Outlook and Salaries for Opticians in Hawaii